CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/03-service-bus-send-receive.md

     ```

 ### Task 5: Add the starter code for the project

+In this task, you open the project in the Cloud Shell code editor and add the starter template, setting up the base structure needed for sending and receiving Service Bus messages.

 1. Run the following command in the cloud shell to begin editing the application.